ejjonny/swift-slime/README.md

 This is a Swift implementation of a Slime Mold Algorithm generally based on the paper "Slime mould algorithm: A new method for stochastic optimization" by  Li, Shimin; Chen, Huiling; Wang, Mingjing; Heidari, Ali Asghar; Mirjalili, Seyedali

-The only dependency required by SwiftSMA is `SwiftNumerics`
+The only dependency required by Slime is `SwiftNumerics`

 *(from wikiversity)[https://en.wikiversity.org/wiki/Slime_Mould_Algorithm]*